julnow/ml-pid-cbm/README.md

                                 [--interactive | --automatic AUTOMATIC]
 ```
 where:
-* `--config` should be the location of the config file
+* `--config` should be the location of the config file, e.g., `-c config.json`
-* `--modelname` is the name of the folder created during the trainig step containg the model (which will have the same name).
+* `--modelname` is the name of the folder created during the trainig step containg the model (which will have the same name), e.g., `-m model_0_1_positive`
-* `--nworkers` sets number of threads available for the _ThreadPoolExecutor_
+* `--nworkers` sets number of threads available for the _ThreadPoolExecutor_, e.g., `-n 8`
 * Probabilitycuts:
-  * `--probabilitycuts` can be set manually, for respectively PROTONS, KAONS, PIONS in the current implementation, e.g., .9 .8 .9
+  * `--probabilitycuts` can be set manually, for respectively PROTONS, KAONS, PIONS in the current implementation, e.g., `-p .9 .8 .9`
-  * `--evaluateproba` will check probability cuts for each particle from LOWER_VALUE to UPPER_VALUE using N_STEPS, e.g., .35 .98 40
+  * `--evaluateproba` will check probability cuts for each particle from LOWER_VALUE to UPPER_VALUE using N_STEPS, e.g., `-e .35 .98 40`
 * If probabilitycuts where set using `--evaluateproba`, user have to options:
     * Select them interactively if `--interactive` provided
-    * Apply automatic selection, aiming for MINIMAL_PURITY %, e.g., 90
+    * Apply automatic selection using `--automatic`, aiming for MINIMAL_PURITY %, e.g., `-a 90`

 #### The automatic probabilitycut selection alghoritm:
   1. Chooses the probability cut with the highest efficiency, if the purity is higher than MINIMAL_PURITY